LizMyers/token-ticker/README.md

 ## Why TokenTicker?

 If tokens are the new currency, then we want to monitor them.
-Upcoming versions will include a stock watchlist-style interface where users can monitor several API keys or token balances at once.
-Think percentages with directional indicators showing funds rising or falling in real time.
+Upcoming versions will offer an extended list view where you can monitor several API keys at once.
+Think percentages with directional indicators showing token balances rising or falling in real time.